3mdeb/96boards-docs-wiki/UEFI.md

 * [ ] SD card isn't supported in UEFI.
 * [ ] MCU image isn't loaded by ATF.
 As a result, we can't enable cpufreq.
 * [x] ~~thermal feature isn't enabled in ATF.~~
+* [ ] If use psci's dtb and Hisilicon's boot images (fastboot1/2.img), it will introduce the hang issue.
+The reason is hisilicon's boot images cannot handle SMC properly.
+We will support psci and drop spintable method, so u can use below method to w/a this issue: set "maxcpus=1" in command line, or change dtb to use spintable method.